 The ALZA Corporation Scholarship provides support to students in the sciences who are interested in broadening their research experience with faculty mentors.

-Established in 2001, this award provides scholarships to undergraduate students majoring in Biology, Biochemistry, Chemistry, Neuroscience, Public Health, or Physics who have career interests in biology, chemistry, the pharmaceutical industry, or medicine.
+Established in 2001, this award provides scholarships to undergraduate students majoring in Biology, Biochemistry, Bioengineering, Chemistry, Neuroscience, Public Health, or Physics who have career interests in biology, chemistry, the pharmaceutical industry, or medicine.

-Awarded once a year, each ALZA Scholar receives $15,000 that can be used across a two-year period—summer research wages (up to $6,000 for up to two summers), academic year research wages for up to two academic years (up to $2,500) and supply funds (up to $500 total for the summer and academic year).
+Awarded once a year, each ALZA Scholar receives $15,000 that can be used across a two-year period—summer research stipends (up to $6,000 for up to two summers), academic year research stipends for up to two academic years (up to $2,500) and supply funds (up to $500 total for the summer and academic year).
 Applicants must be in good academic standing with a minimum GPA of 3.0.

 Applications are due February 16, 2024.